Gerrproger/TutorJS/README.md

 <br>**Required:** no

 ### options.time
-The average duration of animations and effects in ms (this actionally is the factor).
+The average duration of animations and effects in ms (this actually is the factor).
 ```javascript
 time: 1000
 ```